-As we settle in to 2019, make sure you’re in the know with some of the most talked about global trends for 2019.
+As we settle in to 2019, make sure you’re in the know with some of the most talked about global trends.

 Throwaway plastic is still a hot topic in 2019 with the world’s largest producer of bottled drinks manufacturing 128 billion bottles a year (National Geographic).
 Many corporations are now taking action but Marine Conservation Charity “Surfers Against Sewage” state that we still have approximately 5,000 items of plastic pollution per mile of beach in the UK.
 Consumers are changing their own behaviour to reduce plastic waste, leaving packaging behind at supermarket tills and swapping less-informed purchases for environmentally friendly choices.